-- For the test phases of the ACTIVE TEST, the POWER EFFICIENCY metric represents the amount of data transfer supported per watt of power required by the SUT.
-It is calculated, as shown in Equation 8-2, as the ratio of: - The OPERATIONS rate, from the measurement interval of the active test, reported in MiB/s; - The AVERAGE POWER from the MEASUREMENT INTERVAL of the ACTIVE TEST, measured in watts.
+For each test phase of the active test, the power efficiency metric represents the rate of data transfer supported per watt of power required by the SUT during a selected stable measurement interval.
+It is calculated, as shown in Equation 8-2, as the ratio of:

+- The operations rate, during the measurement interval of the active test, measured in MiB/s; - The average power during the measurement interval of the active test, measured in watts.